 It is a specialized kind of plant as it is very

-adaptable and it has jagged and smooth leaves.
+table and it has jagged and smooth leaves.

 The jagged leaves represents the sufficient amount

 of sunlight it gets.
-The smooth leaves represents

 the lesser amount of sunlight it gets.